rotki/rotki/docs/usage_guide.rst

 Adding missing prices
 **********************

-Sometimes rotki might be unable to retrieve prices for some assets, to always have an available price we provide two types of prices: ``Latest prices`` and ``Historical prices``.
+Sometimes rotki might be unable to retrieve prices for some assets.
+In order to always have the ability to show a price we provide two types of manual price additions: ``Latest prices`` and ``Historical prices``.

 - Latest price: Will be the price displayed when we need to display the current price of an asset.
-- Historical price: The price used in a specific time in the past.
+- Historical price: The price used in a specific time in the past for an asset.

 .. image:: images/price_management.png
    :alt: Price management